KSullivan20221/SimHub-BMW-E46-Cluster-Module/README.md

 ### Valid Command / Argument Combos for both programs

+The following is a list of valid commands and arguments that you can send to the instrument cluster from both applications.
+You can send these commands directly through the serial monitor for the E46_Cluster_Test program, or through a Custom Protocol in SimHub:

 | Command             | Valid Arguments                                           | Description                                                            |
 | ---                 | ---                                                       | ---                                                                    |
 | speed               | Integer between 1 and 163                                 | Sets the speedometer to the desired value in MPH                       |